 But before we embrace the changing of the seasons, it is important to keep safety in mind.
-While you stick to Covid-19 guidelines, don’t let your allergy awareness slip through the cracks.
+To stay safe out there, don’t let your allergy awareness slip through the cracks.

-Almost half of all UK adults suffer from an allergy, which is why spreading awareness of how to deal with common allergies is an important annual occasion.
+Almost half of all UK adults suffer from an allergy, which is why spreading awareness of how to deal with common allergies is an important annual responsibility.

-This year’s Allergy Awareness Week is focused primarily on hay fever – by far the most common condition of its kind affecting people during the warmer months.
+Allergy Awareness Week is focused primarily on hay fever, which is by far the most common allergy condition that affects people during the warmer months.
 Hay fever affects millions in the UK each year, and is caused by an allergic reaction to pollen from certain plants – including grass and trees.

-Most people are undoubtedly familiar with the annoying symptoms (as listed on the Allergy UK website):
+Most people are undoubtedly familiar with the annoying symptoms:

 - Itchy eyes/throat